anwe-sha-hub/Portfolio/StONE PAPER SISSOR/README.md

 🙋‍♀️ About Me
 Hi!
-I'm Anwesha — a passionate web developer in training.
+I'm Anwesha Jha — a passionate web developer in training.

 I created this project as part of my frontend development journey to sharpen my skills by replicating real-world websites.
 I'm currently learning HTML, CSS, JavaScript, and moving into React and the MERN Stack.
 I enjoy challenging myself by building clones and interactive web apps.